Moksh-Bhardwaj/youtube-daily-search-views-tracker-n8n-automation/README.md

    - Replace the Google credentials under:
      - `Fetch YT Analytics`
      - `Update Google Sheet`
-4. **Update the Google Sheets URL** in the workflow with your actual spreadsheet
+4. **Update the Google Sheets ID** in the workflow with your actual spreadsheet ID.
-5. (Optional) Modify the trigger time, sheet range, or logic to suit your needs
+5. (Optional) Modify the trigger time, sheet range, or logic to suit your needs.

 ---